Sycoraxya/probable-sniffle/README.md

 ### Interval speed

-You can change the interval speed in app.js (standard 5 seconds).
+You can change the interval speed in app.js (default 5 seconds).
 The interval can be disabled if the speed is set to 0.

 ```js